3rd New Jersey Regiment

-The 3rd New Jersey Regiment was raised on January 1, 1776, at Elizabethtown, New Jersey for service with the Continental Army.
-The regiment saw action at the Battle of Valcour Island, New York Campaign, Battle of Brandywine, Battle of Germantown, Battle of Monmouth, Sullivan Expedition and the Battle of Springfield.
+The first establishment of the 3rd New Jersey is dismissed on Morristown Green on March 22nd, 1777.
+Those that reenlist, reenlist in the second establishment-the "Jersey Blues" as they are issued blue coats.
+The regiment saw action at the Battle of Brandywine, Battle of Germantown, Battle of Monmouth, the Forage Wars, Sullivan Expedition and the Battle of Springfield.
 The regiment was disbanded on January 1, 1781, at Pompton, New Jersey.

 One of the captains of this regiment was Jonathan Dayton, the youngest signatory of the United States Constitution.